TriggeredMessaging/short-memory/README.md

 Sets the key to the given value.
 When successful, it responds with the value of the given entry's value.
-This function can be called asynchronously by providing a callback function, which receive data in the expected `(err, data)` format.
+This function can be called asynchronously by providing a callback function, which receives data in the expected `(err, data)` format.

-When called synchronously, the value of the key is returned to the calling expression when successful�when unsuccessful, it returns `null`.
+When called synchronously, the value of the key is returned to the calling expression when successful; when unsuccessful, it returns `null`.

 ```js
 cache.set("name", "Andrew");